Animal health

 First human case reported in 1998.

-To date, about 100 influenza A(H9N2) human cases diagnosed worldwide, many of them were reported from China since December 2015.
+To date, more than 140 influenza A(H9N2) human cases diagnosed worldwide, many of them were reported from China since December 2015.
 Most cases mild and involving children.
-Only two fatal cases reported [link]
+Only two fatal cases reported. [link]

 Endemic in multiple countries in Africa and Asia, a cause of significant production losses and mortalities in poultry production systems.